 This situation is anything but normal, and it’s likely that you are feeling like things are out of your control.
 Let’s be honest—right now there are lots of things that you do not have control over and that is scary.
 Focusing on things you do have control over can give you a sense of stability, which can calm your mind.
 Not sure where to start?
 Here are some suggestions:

 - Stick to a routine.
 Get up at the same time every morning, take a shower and get dressed.
 Creating a structure to your day can help life to feel a bit more normal.

 - Follow public health recommendations.
 You have control over doing your part to stop the spread of COVID-19.
-Wash your hands regularly, keep up with social distancing and stay away from crowds.
+Get the COVID-19 vaccine, wear a mask in indoor public spaces, wash your hands regularly and stay home if you feel sick.

 - Keep managing diabetes.
 No matter what is going on around you, you still have the ability to manage your diabetes.
 Make healthy food choices, stay active, monitor your blood sugar and take insulin.
 Even if you don’t have perfect control of your numbers, you will know that you’ve done everything you can to keep your blood sugars in range.

 All of the uncertainty in the world right now is unsettling and scary.
 These are not emotions that are comfortable or fun, and your first instinct may be to try to avoid feeling them.
 Remember, it is okay to feel whatever it is that you are experiencing.
 Give yourself permission to feel whatever emotions come up for you—you can handle it!